trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseNine" class="panel-collapse collapse">
                             <div class="panel-body">
-                                We have designed OnlyKey to be as transparent as possible (literally it is covered in a clear potting compound).
+                                We have designed OnlyKey to be as transparent as possible.
 You can load our firmware, review the source, or write your own firmware.
 Here are some of the features that allow you validate that there is no backdoor or tampering has occurred.<br><br>

 1) Hardware - By having a clear coat on the electronics you can actually see the hardware and would be able to see a hardware type of backdoor.<br><br>

-2) Software - The way that OnlyKey loads firmware is unique.
-When you bridge the two touch points to load firmware what actually happens is first the small chip on the board sends a message to the large chip on the board that wipes all data from the large chip, next the firmware is loaded onto the small chip via USB, and finally written onto the blank large chip.
-So even is someone succeeded in loading malicious software onto your OnlyKey reloading the firmware would completely remove it.<br><br>
+2) Open Source - OnlyKey firmware and apps are published on Github and are open to review by the security community.  <br><br>

 3) Decentralized -  Secret keys are generated by you and accessible only to you.
 Unlike our competitors, we believe in a decentralized model where you have the freedom to control and verify everything on the OnlyKey.<br><br>